taskcontrols/py-taskcontrol/README.md

 taskcontrol is a python library to create tasks in and based on named workflow controls.
 It allows middlewares before and after each task. taskcontrol can run single or multiple tasks at a task run invocation.

-It provides a simple decorator called `workflow` that takes the name, task_instance, task_order, shared, before, after arguments to set up the named workflow control.
+It provides a simple decorator called `workflow` that takes the name, task_instance, task_order, shared, before, after arguments to set up the named workflow controls.

 It also provides methods to create a plugin and work with tasks as a module and/or pre-created ordered task list